CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

        │    ← retq
 ```

 Let's parse what's going on here.
-Each iteration of the loop, we access our input element through our vector iterators with `::operator*`.
+Each iteration of the loop, we access our input and output elements through our vector iterators with `::operator*`.
 Our input is then clamped with a call to our lambda.
-Finally, we move to the next element in our iterators using `::operator++`.
+After we store the result, we move to the next element in our iterators using `::operator++`.
 Let's look at the code generated for our clamp lambda in greater detail:

 ```
        │    000000000000ac00 <clamp_bench_lambda(benchmark::State&)::{lambda(int)#2}::operator()(int) const>: